zephyrproject-rtos/zephyr/doc/reference/kernel/synchronization/semaphores.rst

 Defining a Semaphore
 ====================

-A semaphore is defined using a variable of type :c:type:`struct k_sem`.
+A semaphore is defined using a variable of type :c:type:`k_sem`.
 It must then be initialized by calling :cpp:func:`k_sem_init()`.

 The following code defines a semaphore, then configures it as a binary